 The Science Behind Distracted Driving

-To fully grasp why distracted driving is so dangerous, it’s helpful to understand how our brains process information while driving.
-Contrary to popular belief, the human brain cannot effectively multitask when it comes to activities that require active attention and engagement.
+To fully grasp why distracted driving is so dangerous, it's helpful to understand how our brains process information while driving.
+Contrary to popular belief, the human brain struggles to effectively multitask when it comes to activities that require active attention and engagement.

 When we drive, our brains constantly process information from our environment—road conditions, other vehicles, traffic signals, pedestrians, and more.
 This requires significant cognitive resources.
 When we introduce a distraction, like a phone conversation or text message, we force our brains to switch back and forth between two complex tasks.